Domain-based Message Authentication, Reporting and Conformance (DMARC) is an email authentication and security policy protocol.

 fo value, a forensics report in format

-rf is send to the email address defined in
+rf is sent to the email address defined in

 fo setting in the DMARC record can be a list of colon-separated values.
 The accepted values are:

-0report if both DKIM and SPF fail alignment
+0 send DMARC failure report if both DKIM and SPF fail alignment (default)

 Currently, the only supported report format that can be specified in the